IFAW National Whale Day – Friday 26 June 2015

 Just when you thought Japan had stopped whaling

 This year IFAW’s National Whale Day will be held on Friday 26 June.
-We’re using IFAW’s National Whale Day to highlight the fact that the Japanese government are about to start killing whales again in the Southern Ocean.
+We’re using IFAW’s National Whale Day to highlight the fact that the Japanese Government is about to start killing whales again in the Southern Ocean.

 IFAW’s National Whale Day will be held on Friday 26 June 2015.